alcherk/SampleCode/QuickContacts/ReadMe.txt

 QuickContactsViewController.m
 A view controller for managing the table.

-QuickContactsViewController.xib
+Main.storyboard
-The nib file containing a table view.
+The storyboard file containing a table view controller.

 Changes from Previous Versions
 1.0 - First version.
 1.1 - Upgraded project to build with the iOS 4.0 SDK.
 1.2 - Updated for iOS 6.0, now uses ARC, and shows how to check and request access to a user’s address book database.
+1.3 - Updated to support Storyboards.

-Copyright (c) 2010-2013 Apple Inc. All rights reserved.
+Copyright (c) 2010-2014 Apple Inc. All rights reserved.